danzen/zimjs/docs.md

 FUNCTION STYLES
-The following functions have been added: addTo, loc, pos, center, centerReg, reg, transform, drag, gesture, tap, change, hold, outline, bounds, mov, animate, wiggle, expand and cache Values of true will give default functionality for all but tap, change, mov, animate and wiggle ZIM DUO configuration objects can be set as a value for any of these
+The following functions have been added: addTo, loc, pos, center, centerReg, reg, transform, drag, gesture, tap, change, hold, outline, bounds, mov, animate, wiggle, expand, cache, and mouse Values of true will give default functionality for all but tap, change, mov, animate and wiggle ZIM DUO configuration objects can be set as a value for any of these
 example: drag:true;  or  drag:{onTop:false}